raspberry-pi-wifi

 If we are talking about a Raspberry Pi 3 or 3+, or Zero W, you’re in luck.
 These models have integrated WiFi, so we won’t need any additional components and we have the guarantee that it will work correctly.

-In the rest of the models we will need to use a USB adapter (USB dongle).
-Fortunately, it is a very cheap device that can be found for 1-2€ from international sellers on AliExpress or eBay.
+In the rest of the models we will need to use a USB WiFi adapter.
+Fortunately, these are very inexpensive devices, although it is worth choosing a compatible one.

 However, not all USB WiFi adapters are compatible with Raspberry Pi.
 Although significant improvements have been made recently and most are compatible, it’s a good idea to check compatibility before purchasing.
 In case of doubt, play it safe and choose one that specifically states it is compatible.